-5. OPENING BALANCES AND CORRESPONDING FIGURES
+2. OPENING BALANCES AND CORRESPONDING FIGURES

-Due to the disclaimed audit opinion on the consolidated financial statements of the Group for the year ended 31 March 2019, the opening balances and corresponding figures for the current year had been disclaimed.

-Since there are a certain disclaimers in the auditor's report for the year ended 31 March 2020, the opening balances and corresponding figures will be disclaimed for the year ending 31 March 2021.
+The auditors issued a disclaimer of opinion in respect of the Group's opening balances and correspondence figures due to the disclaimed audit opinion on the consolidated financial statements of the Group for the year ended 31 March 2020.
+Since there is a disclaimer of opinion in respect of contingent liabilities and commitment associated with the Deconsolidated Subsidiaries for the year ended 31 March 2021, the opening balances and corresponding figures included in the Group's consolidated financial statements will remain to be qualified for the year ending 31 March 2022 but will be removed for the year ending 31 March 2023.

-ITED

-MANAGEMENT DISCUSSION AND ANALYSIS